TommyJD93/Notes/Network Programming/Sockets.md

 # <div align='center'> Network & Sockets <div>

 ## 0. Preface
-These notes are wrote during the studies made to achieve the project "WebServer" of the 42 common core.
+These notes were written during the studies made to achieve the project "WebServer" of the 42 common core.
 I will skip or mention concepts and observations unrelated to the matter of the projects.
 However, there will be present some arguments and concept that aren't strictly related to the argument of this note (Sockets), the reason for this choice is that I want to report on this page/s the exact steps I've made during the studies and add things that may have helped me out to achieve a better understanding of the subject.
 Also, these notes will be mostly theoretical.